-- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use any products not authorized by Dyson and that include any reproduction, copy or colorable imitation of the design claimed in the Dyson Design; - b. aiding, abetting, contributing to, or otherwise assisting anyone in infringing upon the Dyson Design; and - c. effecting assignments or transfers, forming new entities or associations or utilizing any other device for the purpose of circumventing or otherwise avoiding the prohibitions set forth in Subparagraphs (a) and (b). - 2) Entry of an Order that, upon Dyson's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as eBay, AliExpress, Alibaba, Amazon, Wish.com, and Dhgate (collectively, the "Third Party Providers") shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of goods that infringe the ornamental design claimed in the Dyson Design; - 3) That Dyson be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Dyson for Defendants' infringement of the Dyson Design, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284;
+- 1) That Defendants, their affiliates, officers, agents, servants, employees, attorneys, confederates, and all persons acting for, with, by, through, under or in active concert with them be temporarily, preliminarily, and permanently enjoined and restrained from: - a. making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use the Infringing Product; - b. aiding, abetting, contributing to, or otherwise assisting anyone in making, using, offering for sale, selling, and/or importing into the United States for subsequent sale or use the Infringing Product; and - c. effecting assignments or transfers, forming new entities or associations or utilizing any other device for the purpose of circumventing or otherwise avoiding the prohibitions set forth in Subparagraphs (a) and (b). - 2) Entry of an Order that, upon Dyson's request, those with notice of the injunction, including, without limitation, any online marketplace platforms such as eBay, AliExpress, Alibaba, Amazon, Wish.com, Walmart, Etsy, and DHgate (collectively, the "Third Party Providers")

+shall disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of the Infringing Product;

-- 4) That the amount of damages awarded to Dyson to compensate Dyson for infringement of the Dyson Design be increased by three times the amount thereof, as provided by 35 U.S.C. § 284; - 5) In the alternative, that Dyson be awarded all profits realized by Defendants from Defendants' infringement of the Dyson Design, pursuant to 35 U.S.C. § 289; - 6) That Dyson be awarded its reasonable attorneys' fees and costs; and - 7) Award any and all other relief that this Court deems just and proper.
+- 3) That Dyson be awarded such damages as it shall prove at trial against Defendants that are adequate to compensate Dyson for Defendants' infringement of the Dyson Design, but in no event less than a reasonable royalty for the use made of the invention by the Defendants, together with interest and costs, pursuant to 35 U.S.C. § 284; - 4) That the amount of damages awarded to Dyson to compensate Dyson for infringement of the Dyson Design be increased by three times the amount thereof, as provided by 35 U.S.C. § 284; - 5) In the alternative, that Dyson be awarded all profits realized by Defendants from Defendants' infringement of the Dyson Design, pursuant to 35 U.S.C. § 289; - 6) That Dyson be awarded its reasonable attorneys' fees and costs; and - 7) Award any and all other relief that this Court deems just and proper.

-Dated this 8th day of December 2021.
+Dated this 9th day of May 2023.